Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Introduction

 Yet, nonconvex problems in machine learning are of high interest.
 For instance, the variable $x$ may represent the parameters of a neural network, where each term $f_i(x)$ measures the fit between~$x$ and a data point indexed by~$i$, or~(\ref{eq:main-obj}) may correspond to a nonconvex matrix factorization problem (see Section~\ref{sec:exp}).
 Besides, even when the data-fitting functions~$f_i$ are convex, it is also typical to consider nonconvex regularization functions~$\psi$, for example for feature selection in signal processing~\citep{htw:2015}.
 In this work, we address two questions from nonconvex optimization: \begin{enumerate} \item How to apply a method for convex optimization to a nonconvex problem? \item How to design an algorithm which does not need to know whether the objective function is convex while obtaining the optimal convergence guarantee if the function is convex? \end{enumerate}

-Several pioneering works attempted to transfer ideas from the convex world to the nonconvex one, see, \eg, \cite{GL1,GL2}.
+Several works attempted to transfer ideas from the convex world to the nonconvex one, see, \eg, \cite{GL1,GL2}.
 Our paper has a similar goal and studies the extension of Nesterov's acceleration for convex problems~\citep{nesterov1983} to nonconvex composite ones.
-Unfortunately, the concept of acceleration for nonconvex problems is unclear from a worst-case complexity point of view: gradient descent requires $O(\varepsilon^{-2})$ iterations to guarantee a gradient norm smaller than~$\varepsilon$~\cite{Cartis2010,Cartis2014}.
+For $C^1$-smooth and nonconvex problems, gradient descent is optimal among first-order methods in terms of information based complexity to find an $\varepsilon$-stationary point \cite[Theorem 2, Sec.
+5]{GD_optimal}.
+Without additional assumptions, worst case complexity for first-order methods can not achieve better than $\mathcal{O}(\varepsilon^{-2})$ oracle queries \cite{Cartis2010,Cartis2014}.
 Under a stronger assumption that the objective function is $C^2$-smooth, state-of-the-art methods~\citep[\eg,][]{CDHS} achieve a marginal gain with complexity $O(\varepsilon^{-7/4}\log(1/\varepsilon))$, and do not appear to generalize to composite or finite-sum settings.
 For this reason, our work fits within a broader stream of recent research on methods that \emph{do not perform worse than gradient descent in the nonconvex case} (in terms of worst-case complexity), while \emph{automatically accelerating for minimizing convex functions}.
 The hope when applying such methods to nonconvex problems is to see acceleration in practice, by heuristically exploiting convexity that is ``hidden'' in the objective (for instance, local convexity near the optimum, or convexity along the trajectory of iterates).